XMabbX/Spidy_Project/README.md

 ![travis-build](https://travis-ci.org/didix21/spidyproject.svg?branch=master)
 [![HitCount](http://hits.dwyl.io/didix21/spidyproject.svg)](http://hits.dwyl.io/didix21/spidyproject)
 ## About it
-This repository contains all the necessary firmware to be implimented in Arduino's Spidy.
-Spidy is a six leg robot which is controlled with an Arduino and the spidyfirmware.
+This repository is the collection of the different parts used in the Spidy Project.
+Spidy is a six leg robot which is controlled with and Arduino, connected to the computer using a Raspberry and ROS.
+The obejctive of the project is to make an algorithm where the robot is able to learn to walk using a Machine Learning Algorithm.
 Based on the robot: [Funny six feet + Myo](http://www.thingiverse.com/thing:1201161/#files)

 # Characteristics
-Description about the hardware and firmware used in spidy.
 ## Hardware
  * Plastic chasis.
  * Arduino.